Celotex Corporation

 Celotex Today

-If you worked for Celotex or used their products, consider talking to an asbestos law firm to seek compensation.
+If you worked for Celotex or used their products, consider contacting an asbestos law firm to seek compensation.
+You could be eligible to make a claim with the Celotex asbestos trust.
+A mesothelioma lawyer can give you the best chance of a successful claim.

 Additional Resources for Asbestos Victims

 If you’ve been injured by asbestos, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our form to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form for your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.